 Mudroom Gallery

-Mudroom Gallery is a contemporary artist-run, member-based ceramics gallery nestled within the Romero House Potters Studio’s north entrance.
+Mudroom Gallery is a contemporary artist-run, member-based ceramics gallery nestled within the Romero House Ceramics Studio’s north entrance.

 Gallery hours during exhibitions: